 The "act block style" configuration allows for a "large" style of Act block to be specified, which changes how Act blocks are built in relation to context managers.
-See ... # TODO225 fix this ref
+See ...

 Build Arrange and Assert blocks

 The Arrange block is created with all nodes in the test function that have a line number before the start of the Act block.